Azure/WellArchitected-Tools/WARP/README.md

     * **-DevOpsPersonalAccessToken** The **Personal Access Token** from ADO
     * **-DevOpsProjectUri** The URL for your **Project**
-    * **-AssessmentCsvPath** The exported CSV file from a [Microsoft Azure Well-Architected Assessment](https://docs.microsoft.com/assessments/?mode=pre-assessment).
-    * **-DevOpsWorkItemType** Set the work item type for the project.
-Valid options are Feature or Issue.
     * **-DevOpsTagName** is used to tag the imported work items in ADO.
         * Organizations and teams can use these tags as  milestones to organize the work items across multiple assessments.
         * For example: